-These vacancies are fulfilled by four valence electrons each from four individual neighboring semiconductor atom.
-Actually, in this way all atoms of a semiconductor crystal make a covalent bond with their nearest most neighborhood atoms.
-Ideally, all valance electrons in a semiconductor crystal are involved in forming of covalent bond hence, there should not be any free electron in the crystal.
+Four valence electrons fulfil these vacancies each of which is from four individual neighbouring semiconductor atom.
+Actually, in this way, all atoms of a semiconductor crystal make a covalent bond with their nearest most neighbourhood atoms.
+Ideally, all valence electrons in a semiconductor crystal are involved in forming of covalent bonds.
+Hence, there should not be any free electron in the crystal.
 But this is not the actual case.
-At absolute 0o Kelvin there would not be any free electron in the crystal but when the temperature rises from absolute zero to room temperature, numbers of valence electrons in the bonds are thermally excited and come out from the bond and generate a numbers of free electrons in the crystal.
+At absolute 0o Kelvin there would not be any free electron in the crystal, but when the temperature rises from absolute zero to room temperature, numbers of valence electrons in the bonds are thermally excited and come out from the bond and generate a number of free electrons in the crystal.
 These free electrons cause the conductivity of the semiconductor materials at any temperature higher than absolute zero.

 There is a method of increasing conductivity of semiconductors at any temperature greater than absolute zero.
 This method is called doping.
 In this method is pure or intrinsic semiconductor is doped with pentavalent impurities like antimony, arsenic and phosphorus.
 These impurity atoms replace some of the semiconductor atoms in the crystal and occupy their positions.
 As the impurity atoms have five valence electrons in the outermost orbit 4 of them will create the covalent bond with four adjacent semiconductor atoms.